Cloud303/wafr-remediations/cloudformation/vpc/vpc.md

 ## Customization

-The template uses conditions extensively to allow customizing which resources are created.
-Modify parameters and conditions as needed to adjust the VPC architecture.
+The template uses conditions extensively to allow customizing the VPC architecture.
+Key areas that can be customized:

+- Number of AZs (1-4)
+- Whether to create private and data subnets
+- CIDR blocks for VPC and subnets
+- DNS settings
+- VPC endpoints

+Modify the template as needed for your specific requirements.